 For more on the integration of AI capabilities, read Psychology Today’s article on the left-brain and right-brain dynamics of LLMs.

-ContextSDK utilizes over 180 mobile signals to provide real-world context about a user’s activity, such as whether they are walking, sitting, or in transit.
+ContextSDK utilizes over 180 mobile signals to provide real-world context about a user’s activity during diverse periods, such as while being active and on-the-go.
 This contextual data enhances AI’s ability to deliver relevant and timely interactions, blending analytical precision with creative flexibility.

 ContextSDK emphasizes user privacy by performing all context analysis on-device.
 This approach ensures that user data remains secure and private, aligning with modern data protection standards.